The Office of Commercialization has awarded 10 Washington State University researchers with the Commercialization Gap Fund (CGF).

 In a World Food Prize side event, WSU Associate Professor Amit Dhingra presented on the forthcoming paper:Technologies on the Shelf.
 The series keynote paper is part of a Council for Agricultural Science and Technology (CAST) 12 paper project, The Need for Agricultural Innovation to Sustainably Feed the World by 2050, investigating methods to advance global food security.

-More information on the 2016 Borlaug Dialogue International Symposium and CAST can be found at these web sites:
+More information on CAST can be found at this web site, CAST-science